In the Kitch

 Instructions

-• Mix brown sugar, melted butter, egg, maple syrup, vanilla extract and apple cider vinegar thoroughly.
+• Combine the brown sugar, melted butter, egg, maple syrup, vanilla extract and apple cider vinegar thoroughly.
 Reserve.

 • Preheat oven to 425ºF.
 In a large mixing bowl, combine flour and salt.
 Add the butter and mix with a wooden spoon until partially blended.
 Add water, egg yolk and vinegar and continue combining with the wooden spoon.
-Once it’s easy to manipulate, place over a floured surface, sprinkle with a bit of flour and knead until soft and smooth.
+Once it's easy to manipulate, knead with your hands a bit, just until a soft and smooth dough ball forms.

-• Use a rolling pin to spread the dough out.
-Cut out 9 circles with a 4” round cutter.
+• Use a rolling pin to spread the dough out over a clean, floured surface.
+Cut out 12 circles with a 3.5" round cutter (3.75" will work too).
+You will have to gather up the scraps and roll it out again.

 • Pour the brown sugar mixture over the raisins into each tart, leaving some room at the top of the pastry.

-• Bake for around 15 minutes - or until filling is set.
-Let them cool before removing from muffin tin.
+• Bake for around 15 minutes or until the filling is set and the pastry is golden.
+Let them cool before removing from the muffin tin.

 Equipment